VictorBerbenets/Cache/README.md

 # LFU cache implementation on C++
 ### About
-In this project I implemented LFU cache(a caching algorithm in which the least frequently used cache block is removed whenever the cache is overflowed) and compared it with "perfect cache" algorithm.
+In this project I implemented LFU cache(a caching algorithm in which the least frequently used cache block is removed whenever the cache is overflowed) and compared it with "perfect cache".
-"Perfect cache" algorithm was based on idea that we already know the future(full incoming data package).
+"Perfect cache" is based on idea that we already know the future(full incoming data package).
 ## Requirements
 **cmake** version must be 3.15 or higher